nicnosis/iu-courses/j363/web-syllabus.md

 We will use:

- 1. A text editor - [Atom](https://atom.io/) is recommended.
+ 1. A text editor--- [Atom](https://atom.io/) is recommended.
- 2. A means of version control - [Box](https://uits.iu.edu/box) is recommended.
+ 2. A means of version control--- [Box](https://uits.iu.edu/box) is recommended.
 Google Drive and Dropbox are good alternatives. **Lost data is not an excuse for late or missing work**, so it is extremely important to have duplicate files for your work.

 ### Hardware
 While web development can be done from any operating system, the instructor teaches workflow for OS X users.
 Access to a computer with Mac OS X is recommended but not required.
 All students should have access to a Mac through the computer lab.
 Students who aren't using OS X are expected to learn PC keyboard shortcuts and find Windows-compatible substitutes for software.